OBrink/citation_normalisation/README.md

 - Get around Google Scholar CAPTCHAS? --> This might not be trivial.
 - Replace scholarly with WOS API
 - Implement a proper output format for book citations
+- I am not really happy with some of the Metapub output (eg. journal name "J Cheminform")